LucasDelfino92/morrowindsharp/mw#.md

   - [X] 01 Atlas Textures
 - Also install the **AtlAd - Intelligent Textures Patch**.
   - Right-click your installed AtlAd file in the left pane, and click **Reinstall Mod**.
+  - Rename the file to **AtlAd - Intelligent Textures Patch** before installing it.
   - Check the following options in the BAIN installer:
     - [ ] 00 Core
     - [X] 01 Textures - Intelligent Textures
     - [ ] 01 Textures - Vanilla Textures
     - [ ] 02 GITD
     - [ ] 02 GITD - Interior Sunrays
-  - Rename the mod to **AtlAd - Intelligent Textures Patch**.
-This will install the patch as a separate mod.

 [**Familiar Faces**](https://www.nexusmods.com/morrowind/mods/50093)
 An in-depth yet completely vanilla friendly touch up of every head and almost every hair in the game.